HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 Testing Your Soil pH

 Due to the factors that influence pH and the needs of your plants, it is best to have a lab quality soil test.
 A lab quality soil test will tell you what nutrients you have in your soil including the pH.
-This method is ideal.
-There are also simple pH meters available at most garden centers.
+You can use at home pH meters, but a lab analysis is our preference!

 Click here to learn more about how to do a soil test.